Kawaikimono/Tech-Blog/README.md

 ## Description
 ```
-This project is to build a blog site.
-Make sure to initialize the database by imputing "npm i" prior to running code.
+This project is to build a blog site. \n Make sure to initialize the database by imputing "npm i" prior to running code.
 ```

 ## Requirement Completed: